 - Stay home, except to get medical care.

 - Use a separate bedroom and bathroom if possible.
 If that's not an option, try to stay at least 6 feet apart from each other when you're sleeping and interacting

-- Wear a cloth face mask and gloves when providing care, if available.
-Cloth face masks should be worn by the sick person and caregiver when in close contact.
-Bandanas or other cloth that covers the mouth and nose can serve as masks.
+- Wear a mask and gloves when providing care, if available.
+Masks should be worn by the sick person and caregiver when in close contact.

 - Clean surfaces throughout the home daily.
 Use soap and water or other household cleaners, then use a disinfectant.
 If you don't have a disinfectant, a paper towel dipped in 60% or greater isopropyl alcohol will kill the virus.

 - Wash laundry thoroughly.
 Keep the laundry away from your body.
 Wash your hands immediately after handling laundry.